tedneward/Azgaarnoth/Classes/Prestige/Incarnate.md

 The would-be Incarnate must rediscover an "incarnate soul," usually though very intense and realistic dreams of past lives.
 Many Incarnates arise from druids who (re)discover this potential within themselves; others come from the ranks of those who were troubled by visions of the past and then sought out druids to help them awaken their potential.
 [Primeval Guardian rangers](../Ranger/PrimevalGuardian.md) are also common Incarnates.
 [Revived rogues](../Rogue/Revived.md) frequently find themselves in company with Incarnates, and sometimes even become them.

-There is no level progression beyond the 5th level in Incarnate, though certainly the character can continue to gain experience and apply it to other classes.

 ## Class Features
 As an Incarnate, you gain the following class features.